Angshumita2000/Dice-Simulations/Project.md

+#	SOME PROBLEMS ON DICE, THEIR MATHEMATICAL TREATMENTS AND SIMULATIONS

 #####  Abstract
 Life is like a bivouac filled with randomness and adventure.
 In this random aspect of life, we come across some ordinary, rather home-do-able events that make things fascinating and brings our minds to thoughts of action which speak louder than words.
 Keeping these things in mind, a throw of a die is probably one of the first experiments as we have learned in probability.
 The things we have learned are more theoretical than practical perspectives.
 To enlighten upon the practical aspect of this turn, we must bring in some verification to some generalized aspects and notions.
 This verification is done with the help of simulation.
 We know that each probabilistic problem has a journey on its own.
 We have tried our best to highlight most of it along with simulation and have tried to display a visualization of some engrossing features each problem consists of.
 The use of the Markov Chain in solving problems has been a real pleasure to make things even more interesting.